Allergy & Asthma Clinic

 The clinics are not for emergencies.
 If your child needs to be seen urgently, please contact your family doctor or go to your local emergency department.

 Changing your appointment

 To help keep our waitlists shorter, please contact us as soon as possible if you need to change your child's appointment or cancel the appointment.
 Please note that a "No Show" to our clinic will result in the child being re-booked for the next available appointment.
-Two "No Shows" may require a new referral.
+Two "No Shows" WILL require a new referral.

 If your child has a communicable disease such as Chicken Pox or has been in contact with someone with Chicken Pox, please call the clinic before you come to the hospital.

 What should you bring to the clinic?

 - Your child's health card - the Ministry of Health requires us to validate your health card

 - Any x-rays or letters from your doctor

 - Any notes or questions that you may have

 - List of medications as well as aerochambers and puffers